preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 })
 ```

-Rebuild and run the project, then refresh the browser.
+Reload the browser and the changes should be affected now.
+Omnia Fx supports hot reload so all the changes not related to manifest file should be applied immmediately.
 Cool, you've got your first component in Omnia up and running!

 # Next Part